 Do I Have To Mix It Up The Day Before?

 Nope!
-You can mix the dough up the same day you plan to bake the pizza.
+You can mix the dough up the same day you plan to bake the brownies.
 It won’t hurt anything.
 The only downside will be that the health benefits of long fermentation will not be as prevalent.

 How Can I Make My Own Sourdough Starter?